 In calendar years 1990 through 1998, the State's rate of economic growth was somewhat slower than that of the nation.
 In particular, during the 1990-91 recession and post-recession period, the economies of the State and much of the rest of the Northeast were more heavily damaged than the nation as a whole and were slower to recover.
 However, the situation subsequently improved.
 In 1999, for the first time in 13 years, State employment growth surpassed that of the nation, and in 2000 the rates were essentially the same.
 In 2001, the September 11th attack resulted in a downturn in New York that was more severe than for the nation as a whole.
-Although the State unemployment rate was higher than the national rate from 1991 to 2000, the gap between them has since closed.
+Although the State unemployment rate was higher than the national rate from 1991 to 2000, the gap between them has since closed, with the State rate now below that of the nation.